pyrmont/articles.inqk.net/src/_posts/2020-05-31-podcasts-spring-2020.md

 - [**Panic Podcast**](https://podcast.panic.com/): This is such a strange one.
 Indie software developers, Panic, have a podcast that is about...
 Panic?
 Host Christa Mrgan makes every episode into a special snowflake.
 No show that is about a company should be this good.

-- [**Philosopher's Zone**](https://www.abc.net.au/radionational/programs/philosopherszone/): I've debated numerous times whether I should unsubscribe from this philosophy-oriented podcast from ABC's Radio National.
+- [**The Philosopher's Zone**](https://www.abc.net.au/radionational/programs/philosopherszone/): I've debated numerous times whether I should unsubscribe from this philosophy-oriented podcast from ABC's Radio National.
 What stops me is that at the end of every episode I feel smarter than I did at the beginning.
 It makes a refreshing change from multi-hour discussions of Apple minutiae.

 - [The REPL](https://www.therepl.net/): I always look forward to Daniel Compton's interviews with people in the Clojure community.